pohsien324/ocp4-image-mirroring/README.md

 ```
 > Skip this step if you don't need to push the image.

-5. Generate the `ImageContentSourcePolicy`.
+5. Generate the specific `ImageContentSourcePolicy`.
 Use the output to create an `ImageContentSourcePolicy` object.
 ```bash=
 ./3_generate_imagecontentpolicy.sh
 ```